MarkAZhang/blog/_posts/2015-05-04-code-quality-post-mortem.markdown

 Pros of PIXI:

 * **Performance** - PIXI provides a 2D-optimized WebGL Renderer in addition to the standard 2D one.
 The API is the same for both, allowing for graceful fallback.
 * **Sprites are first-class objects** - Instead of rotating the screen to draw a rotated sprite every frame, you can just modify the rotate attribute on a sprite object and everything else is taken care of.
+This makes the code much cleaner.
 * **Object-oriented style** - Allows for better code organization

 Cons of PIXI:

 * **Conversion pains** - Canvas 2D is more imperative while PIXI is object-oriented.
-Re-architecting Impulse to handle PIXI is quite involved and time-consuming.
+Re-architecting Impulse to handle PIXI (i.e. re-writing ALL of my pre-existing rendering code) has been quite brain-draining and time-consuming.
-* **Graphics are not first-class objects** - I can't save a Polygon object and pass it around or modify it.
+* **Graphics are not first-class objects** - Unlike sprites, I can't save a Polygon object and pass it around or modify it.
 If I need a polygon to change every frame, I must make a Graphics object and re-draw to it every frame.
+* **More variables** - I have to save a lot of objects with PIXI so that I can modify them later.
+This makes the code more verbose and sometimes less readable.

 ### Conclusion

-It's been a long refactoring journey, but the end is in sight.
+It's been a long refactoring journey, but the end is finally in sight.
 Next up, I'm going to start working on better visual cues and effects, with the benefits of a much cleaner code-base and a more powerful rendering engine.

 I hope this provided you with some useful information, and I'll be back with some juicier updates soon!